chrismcdonald0111/RonaldMcDonaldHouseVolunteerService/README.md

 # RonaldMcDonaldHouseVolunteerService
-Volunteer Service for the Ronald McDonald House of Central Indiana
+Volunteer Service Web Application for the Ronald McDonald House of Central Indiana